Trump says he’ll sign first-step China trade deal on Jan. 15

 President Donald Trump says he’ll sign the first phase of a trade deal with China at the White House on Jan.
 15.

-Trump says Tuesday on Twitter that he’ll then travel to Beijing at a later date for talks aimed at reaching agreement on outstanding sticking points in the U.S.-China trade relationship.
+Trump said Tuesday on Twitter that he’ll then travel to Beijing at a later date for talks aimed at reaching agreement on outstanding sticking points in the U.S.-China trade relationship.